 - It takes two to five years of on-going work although not necessarily therapy, to develop a conscious healthy marriage/couplehood, which is safe and passion.

-- Imago Therapy has shown successful results in helping couples to change unhealthy patterns of behaviour.
-By utiizing Imago therapy, spiral2grow efforts are focused on helping clients break their disruptive, negative patterns and cycles so they become more resilient, cope better with relationship challenges and enjoy greater relationsip and life satisfaction.
+- Imago Therapy has shown successful results in helping couples to change unhealthy patterns of behavior.
+By utilizing Imago therapy, spiral2grow efforts are focused on helping clients break their disruptive, negative patterns and cycles so they become more resilient, cope better with relationship challenges and enjoy greater relationship and life satisfaction.